 “If you want to start an argument, ask a group of financial advisers what they think about buying life insurance for children.”

-Should you get life insurance for a child?
+Should you get life insurance for grandchildren or for your child?
 Don’t people only “need” life insurance if they have a family to support?
 Why do people insure their children and grandchildren, and does it make sense to insure an heir?

 We believe that life insurance is a WANT, not an absolute need, and there are several reasons why a lot of people – who have done their due diligence – WANT to get life insurance for their children.

-As a matter of fact, at Partners for Prosperity, we’ve received more and more requests recently from people who want to set up life insurance policies on their children!
+Actually, we’ve received more requests recently from people who want to set up life insurance policies on their children!
 Why?
-There are many reasons – we give you five below – and often, the biggest reason is the first:
+There are many reasons – we give you five below.
+(Often, the biggest reason is the first.)

-This ability to store cash safely at a respectable rate of return is especially attractive for people over 60 who want to save (or perhaps store cash removed from a 401k) without the risks of the stock market.
-It also helps them to avoid an annual tax bill on the growth of their savings.
-Best of all, the money can be collateralized with tax-free loans, which means that it can keep growing even while being leveraged for an emergency, opportunity or major purchase using an “infinite banking” strategy.
+This ability to store cash safely at a respectable rate of return is especially attractive for people over 60.
+You may want to save (or perhaps store cash removed from a 401k) without the risks of the stock market.
+Owning life insurance on grandchildren or children can help you avoid an annual tax bill on the growth savings.
+Best of all, the money can be collateralized with tax-free loans.
+That means it can keep growing even while being leveraged for an emergency, opportunity or major purchase using an “infinite banking” strategy.

 Life insurance is often thought of as “insurance against death,” but whole life insurance is structured to provide benefits during the whole life of the policyholder.
 Many of the strategies used to benefit from whole life during your life are described in the powerful little book, Live Your Life Insurance.